inf112-v20/Team-Vent/deliverables/CompulsoryAssignment3.md

 **MVP requirements:**

-The list above shows which requirements we consider as MVP requirements.
+The list above shows which requirements we consider as MVP.
 Before every iteration we decide which requirements we will focus on and hopefully manage to fulfill.
 Last iteration one of the requirements we chose to focus on was “Play a round”.
 In this iteration we realized that part of playing a round is capturing flags.
 We did not implement this in the last iteration, but managed to do this in this iteration.
 The other requirements focused on in this iteration is: The robot can take damage, play local network multiplayer and implement lasers.
 We choose these requirements as MVP because these requirements are an important part of creating a functional RoboRally.

 **User stories:**